minio/docs/source/minio-cli/minio-mc-admin/mc-admin-bucket-remote.rst

 Description
 -----------

-.. start-mc-admin-bucket remote-desc

-The :mc-cmd:`mc admin bucket remote` command manages remote targets for supporting bucket replication.

-.. end-mc-admin-bucket remote-desc
+.. start-mc-admin-bucket-remote-desc

-:mc-cmd:`mc admin bucket remote` creates the required ``ARN`` resource for use with :mc-cmd:`mc replicate`.
+The :mc-cmd:`mc admin bucket remote` command manages the ``ARN`` resources for use with :mc-cmd:`bucket replication <mc replicate>`.

+.. end-mc-admin-bucket-remote-desc

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only
    :class: note